sergiocanar/sergiocanar/README.md

 - 💼 Actively working on projects that solve real-world problems, including portable devices for accessibility and health management.
 - 🎓 Exploring 3D reconstruction and advanced AI models through courses and independent learning.
 - 🤝 Open to collaborating on innovative projects in **machine learning**, **computer vision** ,**robotics**, and **health tech**.
 - ⚡ Fun fact: I enjoy coding, problem-solving, and creating tools that positively impact lives.
-And I'm Scuderia Ferrari fan ❤️
+And I'm a Scuderia Ferrari fan ❤️

 ## My Skills